What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 Lesson Explanation

-Standardize sampling workflows Speed + consistency
+Standardize sampling workflows Improves speed and consistency

-Use sustainability as a selling point Consumers expect it
+Focus on sustainability Consumers increasingly expect it

-Offer data-backed testing Increases buyer trust
+Provide data-backed testing Builds buyer trust

 4. How Adidas Balances Cost, Speed, and Quality